theFox6/journal_modpack/api.md

 player: the name of the player this entry is for
 pageId: the id of the category/chapter
 entry: well the entry ... like "today I found some gold" or "now I schould cut some trees to get wood"
-timestamp: true if you want to add a timestamp
+timestamp: true if you want a timestamp added

 'journal.get_page_Id(pageIndex)'
 get the id of the category/chapter (you probably won't need this)